-HRPP/IRB staff must keep the IRB membership list current.
+The HRPP director keeps the IRB membership list current.
 The HRPP director must report changes in IRB membership to OHRP and FDA within 90 days of the change.

-10.5 Documentation of Exemptions
+Documentation of Exemptions

-Documentation of verified exemptions consists of the reviewer's citation of a specific exemption category and written concurrence that the activity described in the investigator's application satisfies the conditions of the cited exemption category as detailed in Section 6.
+Documentation of verified exemptions consists of the reviewer's citation of a specific exemption category and written concurrence that the activity described in the investigator's application satisfies the conditions of the cited exemption category as detailed in Section 6, Exempt Studies.

-10.6 Documentation of Expedited Reviews
+Documentation of Expedited Reviews